updated

 “We cannot allow inflation to get away from us again.
 It’s not just one thing.
 The pick-up is due to a combination of factors across a broad range of components and sectors.
 We don’t want this higher level of inflation entrenched.”

-The RBA’s new statement on monetary policy also forecast both headline and underlying, trimmed mean inflation being at 2.6 per cent in June 2028, which would be above the mid-point of its 2-3 per cent target more than two years from now.
-Inflation was forecast to remain outside the target band until mid-2027.
+The RBA’s forecast headline and underlying, trimmed mean inflation at 2.6 per cent in June, 2028, which would be above the mid-point of its 2-3 per cent target more than two years from now.
+Inflation is forecast to remain outside the target band until mid-2027.

 “While inflation has fallen substantially since its peak in 2022, it picked up materially in the second half of 2025,” the RBA said.